Kirk Shepherd: PDC career

-In August 2009, Shepherd showed signs of his old form, reaching the quarter finals in the US Open for the very first time.
-This was followed up in November 2009 by winning 2 of his 3 group games in the 2009 Grand Slam of Darts to reach the second round, where he lost 5–10 to Kevin Painter.
+In August 2009, Shepherd reached the quarter-finals in the US Open for the very first time.
+This was followed up in November 2009 by winning two of his three group games in the 2009 Grand Slam of Darts to reach the second round, where he lost 5–10 to Kevin Painter.

-In March 2010, Shepherd reached the quarter finals of the PDPA Players Championship 7 Wigan at the Robin Park Tennis Centre in Wigan.
+In March 2010, Shepherd reached the quarter-finals of Players Championship 7 at the Robin Park Tennis Centre in Wigan.
 He lost 0–6 to Colin Lloyd.

-In September 2011, Shepherd reached the quarter finals of the PDPA Players Championships 18 Derby at the Moorways Centre in Derby.
+In September 2011, Shepherd reached the quarter finals of the Players Championship 18 at the Moorways Centre in Derby.
 He lost 1–6 to Paul Nicholson.

 In February 2013, he was ranked seven of the nine Tour Card winners from the Q School Order of Merit.

-In 2015, Shepherd competed in the PDC Unicorn Challenge Tour who is open to all PDPA Associate Members who failed to win a Tour Card at Qualifying School.
+In 2015, Shepherd competed in the PDC Challenge Tour which is open to all PDPA Associate Members who failed to win a Tour Card at Qualifying School.
 He reached two finals, winning 5–3 against Jack Tweddel in March and losing 2–5 against Martin Lukeman in September.

-In 2017, Shepherd entered qualifying school and got a tour card on day 4.
-His best result on the Pro Tour was a quarter final in the 13th players championship event.
+In 2017, Shepherd entered qualifying school and earned a tour card on day four.
+His best result on the Pro Tour was a quarter-final in the 13th players championship event.

-Shepherd did have some good performances on the euro tour, noticeably when he hit a 170 checkout against Simon Whitlock, but wasn’t winning the tight matches hence he lost his tour card at the end of 2018 and returned to Q school in the 2019 edition, where on the first day he made it to the final but was beaten by Jamie Hughes 5–2.
+Shepherd lost his tour card at the end of 2018 and returned to Q school in the 2019 edition, where on the first day he made it to the final but was beaten by Jamie Hughes 5–2.
 On the second day he failed to win a match.
-On the third day he won one game giving him a hard task on the final day needing at least a last sixteen run to be in contention for a card.
-Despite that he went on and won the fourth and final day by beating Kevin Painter 5–2 to retain his tour card for the 2019–2020 seasons.
-This also means he is guaranteed a spot for the next two stagings of the UK Open.
+On the third day he won one game.
+He won the fourth and final day by beating Painter 5–2 to retain his tour card for the 2019–2020 seasons.
+This also means he was guaranteed a spot for the 2019 and 2020 editions of the UK Open.

 On 14 February 2021, Shepherd managed to regain his tour card beating Jack Main 6–1 in the final of the first day of 2021 PDC UK Qualifying School.

-On 5 January 2022 he handed in his tour card due to problems with dartitis.
+On 5 January 2022, he handed in his tour card due to problems with dartitis.